gecrooks/modern-python-template/README.md

 The first decision to make is the name of the project.
 And for python packages the most important criteria is that the name isn't already taken on [pypi](https://pypi.org/), the repository from which we install python packages with `pip`.
 So we should do a quick Internet search: This name is available on pypi, there are no other repos of that name on github, and a google search doesn't pull up anything relevant.
 So we're good to go.

-Note that github repo and pypi packages are generally named using dashes (`-`), but that the corresponding python module are named with underscores (`_`).
+Note that github repo and pypi packages are generally named using dashes (`-`), but that the corresponding python modules are named with underscores (`_`).
 (The reason for this dichotomy appears to be that underscores don't work well in URLs, but dashes are frowned upon in filenames.)

 ## License